-Has the pandemic made you think about extended travel time in 2021?
+Has the Pandemic made you think about a Gap Year or an Extended Holiday in 2021?

 What kind of feedback have you been getting from people about future travel to Bali?

-I’m seeing and hearing that many people are desperate to get back to their Bali holidays, but what has been a constant trend is people asking about longer stays in Bali….like a gap year or two.
-There have been so many questions around this we are now using the term Tempat (temporary expat) for these types of travellers, people looking for more than a 2 week vacation, people looking for a 3-12 month stay.
+I’m seeing and hearing that many people are desperate to get back to their Bali holidays, but what has been a constant trend is people asking about longer stays in Bali…. like a gap year or two.
+There have been so many questions around this we are now using the term Tempat (temporary expat) for these types of travelers, people looking for more than a 2-week vacation, people looking for a 3-12 month stay.

 Fun fact – ‘tempat’ in Bahasa Indonesia means ‘the place’!

-Why do you think there is so much more interest in this now than there was pre COVID?
+Why do you think there is so much more interest in longer stays in Bali this now than there was before COVID-19?

-During 2020 many of us have also had to work and school from home, something that many people have never done before.
-When you figure out you can work and school from home, it opens up the possibility of calling another country home (even if it’s just for a little while).
+During 2020, many of us have also had to work and study from home, something that many people have never done before.
+When you figure out you can work and study from home, it opens up the possibility of calling another country home (even if it’s just for a little while).

-What are your thoughts on choosing Bali for a Tempat experience or gap year?
-Perhaps talk us through the pros and cons from your point of view.
+What are your thoughts on choosing Bali for a Temporary Expat experience or Gap Year?

-Cons are certainly the visas, currently they don’t allow a lot of flexibility and if you want to enrol kids in an International school they can be super expensive.
+The cons are certainly the visas.
+Currently they don’t allow a lot of flexibility and if you want to enrol kids in an International school, they can be super expensive.

-During this time there has been talk of a possible Digital Nomad type visa being introduced, we’ve seen great examples of this from places such as Barbados.
+During this time there has been talk of a possible Digital Nomad type visa being introduced and we’ve seen great examples of this from places such as Barbados.
 We are all hoping this will become a reality as it will make the Tempat experience all that much easier.

-When considering a gap year in Bali what are the most important first steps?
+When considering a Gap Year or Extended Stay in Bali, what are the most important first steps?

 Secondly figure out which type of visa will suit you best for what you plan to do and how long you plan to stay.